 Virtual Private Cloud (VPC) supports the traffic mirroring feature.
-You can use this feature to mirror network traffic that flows through an Elastic Network Interface (ENI) based on specified filters.
-The traffic mirroring feature allows you to mirror network traffic from an Elastic Compute Service (ECS) instance that is deployed in a VPC and send the traffic to a specified ENI or internal-facing Server Load Balancer (SLB) instance.
+You can use this feature to mirror network traffic that flows through an elastic network interface (ENI) based on specified filters.
+The traffic mirroring feature allows you to mirror network traffic from an Elastic Compute Service (ECS) instance that is deployed in a VPC and forward traffic to a specified ENI or internal-facing Server Load Balancer (SLB) instance.
 You can use this feature in scenarios such as content inspection, threat monitoring, and troubleshooting.

 Regions that support traffic mirroring